 10. Watch your decorations.

-Some flowers and plants, such as hydrangeas, amaryllis, baby’s breath, and ferns, are toxic to cats and dogs.
+Some flowers and plants are toxic to cats and dogs.
 If you choose to use plants to decorate your home for the holidays, choose plants that aren’t toxic to pets.
-To find out what plants you should avoid because they’re toxic to cats and dogs, you can check out the ASPCA’s list.
+You have to be really cautious any time you bring new plants into the house.
+Cats and dogs, for some reason, occasionally think these are for eating.